 Citizens' Satisfaction Survey reports

-Gravitas, an independent social research company, conducts the Citizens’ Satisfaction Survey on behalf of New Zealand Police.
+Gravitas, an independent social research company, conducted the Citizens’ Satisfaction Survey on behalf of New Zealand Police.

 The Citizens’ Satisfaction Survey covers the following topics:

 - Overall satisfaction with the quality of Police service

 - Measures of the Police’s six ‘Commitment of Service’ statements.

 The survey has been run since 2008.
 Gravitas surveyed over 9,000 New Zealanders each year.
 Participation in the survey was voluntary.
 It uses a combination of: